 Travis said administration is continually trying to find the best ways to recognize and honor the passing of Sydney Cantwell.
 He said in honor of May being Mental Health Awareness Month, the school will be teaching suicide prevention and mental health awareness lessons.

-As part of that curriculum, next week students will have the opportunity to craft bracelets they can personalize to honor Sydney Cantwell or whoever they choose, which will be allowed to be worn at graduation as an alternative to the pins.
+As part of that curriculum, on April 29, students had the opportunity to craft bracelets they could personalize to honor Sydney Cantwell or whoever they choose, which will be allowed to be worn at graduation as an alternative to the pins.

 “I appreciate the students sharing and expressing their voice as they try to find their way forward in this process,” Travis said.
 “There is no right or wrong way to grieve a classmate.
 We’re all trying to find a way forward as a community and support the kids as best we can.”